Question

 Efficiency

-Ideal when your improvements specifically focused on speed and reducing time-to-completion for processes or projects
+Excellent when your improvements specifically focused on increasing speed or reducing time-to-completion, showing urgency and results orientation.

 Overhauled